openPMD/openPMD-standard/STANDARD.md

     - note:
         this is often used in graphical user-interfaces to group projected meshes of particle distributions in a user-friendly manner;
         examples are particle densities and phase space projections
+    - note:
+        when reading this back, the particle groups listed here might not be present in some steps or are even skipped in the whole openPMD series by the writer
     - examples:
       - `electrons`: indicates this field is related to the `particle group` named `electrons`
       - `electrons;hydrogen;carbon`: indicates this field is related to the `particle group`s named `electrons`, `hydrogen` and `carbon`